kris-54/Codeup_Exercises/README.md

 Exercises For Codeup

--foreach loops
+- foreach loops
--do while
+- do while
--if statements
+- if statements
--internal functions
+- internal functions

 ------FIZZ BUZZ-------